shirindatascientist/my-exercises-during-learning-python/README.md

 Hi guys
-It would be appriciated if you corret me
+It would be appriciated if you correct me